nhsconnect/document-store-prototype/README.md

 #### 2. Set Environment variables

-Create a .env file using the .env.example file
+Create a .env file by copying the .env.example file and adding any missing values.
+This file is sourced to your shell environment so make sure it doesn't have any extra whitespace, comments etc. Secrets can be obtained from AWS Parameter Store.

 #### 3. Start LocalStack